- Printed theses held in the Balfour Library - Zoology

 - International theses, electronic and in print

-These are for reference only and are catalogued in the card catalogue drawer marked "Theses" alphabetically by author’s surname, as well as online in Newton.
+These are for reference only and are catalogued in the card catalogue drawer marked "Theses" alphabetically by author’s surname, as well as online in iDiscover.

 The collection is by no means complete.
-If you cannot find the thesis you want, please ask a member of Library staff for help in locating a copy.
+If you cannot find the thesis you want, please ask the Senior Library Assistant for help in locating a copy.

 A copy of all the theses written by University of Cambridge students must be deposited at Cambridge University Library however, please see "Print theses held in Cambridge" below.

 Copies of all postgraduate theses written by students at the University of Cambridge must be deposited in Cambridge University Library.
-There is a catalogue of all theses published in the University available at Newton (click on the University Library Manuscripts and Theses database).
+Catalogue records of theses approved from 1970 onwards can be found on iDiscover.
+For pre-1970 theses there is a card catalogue in the Manuscripts Reading Room.
+See the Manuscripts Department's web page on Theses for further infromation.

 From the start of Michaelmas Term 2009 it is possible to access and deposit theses in electronic form in DSpace@Cambridge.
 There are currently two ways of doing this, either as part of the submission process for a new thesis, or if your thesis has already been examined, you can deposit it retrospectively.

 You may need to consult a thesis published by another university in the UK.
-For information on how to access these via the University Library and / or the British Library, see the University Library’s web page on Cambridge Doctoral Dissertations at http://www.lib.cam.ac.uk/deptserv/manuscripts/dissertations.html.
+For information on how to access these via the University Library, see their web page on Inter-Library Loans at http://www.lib.cam.ac.uk/deptserv/ill/

 The British Library also has a new Electronic Theses Online Service (EThOS) http://ethos.bl.uk/Home.do.